DesktopECHO/kWSL/README.md

   - 2004 - KB4571756
   - 20H2 - FIXED

-INSTRUCTIONS: From an elevated prompt, change to your desired install directory and type/paste the following command:

 **INSTRUCTIONS:  From an elevated CMD.EXE prompt change to your desired install directory and type/paste the following command:**

 ```